March 13, 2023

 • Keep communication open: Even if you are no longer living together, it is important to keep the lines of communication open with your children.
 Regular phone calls, texts, or video chats can help you stay connected and involved in their lives.

-• Attend their events: Make an effort to attend your children's extracurricular activities, school events, and special occasions.
-Your presence can show your children that you care and support them, even if you are no longer living together.
+• Attend important events: Make an effort to make it to your children's extracurricular activities, school events, and special occasions like birthdays or prom nights.
+Your presence can show your children that you will always care for them and support them, even if you are no longer living with your spouse.

 • Create new traditions: Divorce often means creating a new life for yourself and your family.
 Consider creating new traditions that you can share with your children, such as a special activity you do together or a yearly trip you take as a family.

-• Be present and engaged: When you are spending time with your children, make an effort to be present and engaged.
-Put away your phone or other distractions, and focus on enjoying quality time with your children.
+• Be present and engaged: Make sure that you’re present and engaged when you’re spending time with your children.
+Put away your phone or other distractions and focus on enjoying quality time with your children.

-• Stay positive: While divorce can be a difficult and emotional experience, it is important to stay positive and optimistic for your children's sake.
-Avoid speaking negatively about your ex-spouse in front of your children and focus on the positive aspects of your relationship with your children.
+• Stay positive: Avoid speaking negatively about your ex-spouse in front of your children and focus on the positive aspects of your relationship.
+While divorce can be a difficult and emotional experience, you should stay optimistic for your children's sake.

 IN ADDITION TO ASSESSING AND TREATING THE ABOVE DIFFICULTIES, WE ALSO OFFER PSYCHOEDUCATIONAL ASSESSMENTS.